panchgonzalez/panchgonzalez.github.io/_posts/2020-05-19-pruning-mask-rcnn-models-with-tensorflow.md

 **A warning to "modern" TensorFlow users**

 Before I dive into the world of deprecation land, I should mention that if you're using `tf.keras` based models then model pruning is made 100% easier with the new [TensorFlow Model Optimization API](https://www.tensorflow.org/model_optimization).
-It is as simple as:
+It is as simple as

 ```python
 import tensorflow as tf